 Emily Rose Seeber suggests ways to keep students actively engaged in learning during practical classes

 Keeping students engaged in practical work is a big issue.
-It’s so easy for students to get distracted when surrounded by exciting chemicals and apparatus.
+It’s easy for students to get distracted when surrounded by exciting chemicals and apparatus.
 In addition, many experiments students do are ‘recipe-book’ practicals: students don’t need to be captivated to be successful.
 The links between the experiment and the theory often seem obvious to teachers, but it can be hard for students to see the meaning behind the process and so they switch off.

 A ‘crucial experiment’ is designed to differentiate between two competing theories.
 It is possible to show that one theory is more likely to be true than another by performing such an experiment.
 Teachers know that students love a battle or debate.
 They also love a story.
 Cognitive scientists have argued that a lesson presented as a story is an effective way to ensure students are invested in the answer.
 A conflict, as a key element in a story, engages students in the lesson and makes them more likely to remember the learning.
 If a demonstration or a practical can distinguish between two competing, or conflicting, explanations then students are more likely to see the point of the practical work.